tmolteno/TART/INSTALL.md

 ## Building and testing the radio hardware

-If you are interested in building the telescope contact tim@elec.ac.nz, as we have PCBs here that we are willing to give to anyone interested.
+If you are interested in building the telescope contact tim@elec.ac.nz, as we have printed circuit boards, and other components that we are willing to give to anyone interested in deploying their own telescope.

+Hardware documentation can be found in [hardware/README.md](hardware/README.md).

 ### Radio Testing

 TODO

-## Installing software on the raspberry Pi
+## Installing software on the Raspberry Pi

-Execute the following commands to copy the necessary software to the target Pi
+Execute the following commands to copy the necessary software to the target Pi (assumed to be called 'tart2-dev' below:

-    TARGET=pi@tart2-dev
+    TARGET=pi@tart2-dev.local

     rsync -rv --exclude=node_modules software ${TARGET}:.